-The employed LES code, named the Atmospheric Simulation Platform for Innovation, Research, and Education (ASPIRE) has gradually evolved from its root, the Dutch Atmospheric Large-Eddy Simulation (Heus et al., 2010).
-Key developments were its porting to Graphics Processing Units (GPUs) (Schalkwijk et al., 2012, 2015b), coupling to reanalysis- or large-scale forecast weather data, and most recently, the transition from periodic boundary conditions to open boundary conditions.
+The employed LES code, named the Atmospheric Simulation Platform for Innovation, Research, and Education (ASPIRE) 160 has gradually evolved from its root, the Dutch Atmospheric Large-Eddy Simulation (Heus et al., 2010).
+Key developments were its porting to Graphics Processing Units (GPUs) (Schalkwijk et al., 2012, 2015), coupling to reanalysis- or large-scale forecast weather data, and most recently, the transition from periodic boundary conditions to open boundary conditions.
 In the current setup, the core LES domain is nested in a coarser mesoscale-type simulation with a resolution of 1.5 km, which is directly coupled to ERA5 with open boundary conditions.
-This coarser simulation has the same model formulation as the LES, except for turbulence, which is completely parametrized.
+This coarser simulation has the same model formulation as the 165 LES, except for turbulence, which is completely parametrized.
 In this way, the model setup includes the basic elements of meso-scale dynamics and gradients, such as fronts or land-sea transitions, which is problematic in a periodic simulation.
 For this study, an LES domain (Fig. 1) of 30.72 km by 30.72 km and a horizontal resolution of 120 m is chosen.
-The choice for this relatively coarse resolution (in the context of LES), is a pragmatic one.
-For the current purposes of presenting a 10-year simulation, it is considered to be a good trade-off between accuracy and computational cost.
-This was shown by Baas et al. (2023): refining their LES resolution to 60 m has a relatively small effect on total aerodynamic losses of a 770 MW wind farm.
-Also in the present study, supplementary material is provided with a resolution study of the Horns Rev wind farm, with the same modeling approach.
-Here too, it is shown that coarsening the resolution from 20 m to 120 m has a small effect on the essential physics of boundary layer meteorology and wind farm dynamics as represented in the LES.
+Although this can be considered a coarse resolution, Baas et al. (2023) showed that refining to 60 m has a relatively small effect on 170 total aerodynamic losses of a 770 MW wind farm.
+The vertical spacing of the 64 model levels starts at 30 m at the surface, and stretches exponentially to the domain top at 3 km.
+The coarser simulation around the LES has a domain of 144 km and a horizontal resolution of 1.5 km.
+Its 64 vertical levels start with a spacing of 40 m and stretch exponentially to the top at 8 km.